White-throated dipper

-The white-throated dipper (Cinclus cinclus), also known as the European dipper or just dipper, is an aquatic passerine bird found in Europe, Middle East, Central Asia and the Indian Subcontinent.
+The white-throated dipper (Cinclus cinclus), also known as the European dipper or just dipper, is an aquatic passerine bird found in Europe, the Middle East, Central Asia and the Indian subcontinent.
 The species is divided into several subspecies, based primarily on colour differences, particularly of the pectoral band.
-The white-throated dipper is Norway's national bird.

 Taxonomy and systematics

 The white-throated dipper was described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Sturnus cinclus.

 The current genus Cinclus was introduced by the German naturalist Moritz Balthasar Borkhausen in 1797.
 The name cinclus is from the Ancient Greek word kinklos that was used to describe small tail-wagging birds that resided near water.
 Of the five species now placed in the genus, a molecular genetic study has shown that the white-throated dipper is most closely related to the other Eurasian species, the brown dipper (Cinclus pallasii).

 There are 14 subspecies of which one is now extinct (with †):